EnChung913/DBMS_FinalProj/docs/diary.md

 2. update application status, if the deadline is passed, the status would be changee from 'submitted' to 'pending', and students can't cancel the application anymore.

 I finished the review application function for company and department.
 Now they can review the applications submitted by students.
 Next step would be the scheduled tasks module.

+[2025-12-8 16:15]
+Continue to implement the apis for frontend.
+I created a 2fa page.
+Now student and company can enable 2FA in their dashboard.
+I've finish the forgot password function with 2FA.
+Next step I want to deploy the account application of company or department.